lowbob84/check-oceanstor.py/README.md

         lsinitiator - show initiator status (prints alias name for initiator) lsstoragepool - show storage_pool general status
         lspsu - show PSU status
-        lsallstatuses - show all above in one check
+        capacitystoragepool - used with -W and -C arguments, checks free capacity with configured arguments lsallstatuses - show all checks that starts with ls in one output

 optional arguments:
   -h, --help            show this help message and exit